Certified Public Accountant Act

 (Resolution Procedures for Merger)

 An incorporated CPA firm may merge with another incorporated CPA firm upon a vote by the shareholders with approval by at least two-thirds of the voting rights.
-Notwithstanding the foregoing, however, if the provisions of the articles of incorporation require a higher majority, those provisions shall govern.
+Notwithstanding the foregoing, if the provisions of the articles of incorporation require a higher majority, those provisions shall govern.

 An application shall be filed with the competent authority to register the survival, extinguishment, or consolidation of an incorporated CPA firm after a merger under paragraph 1.